Write guide for using Ansible for managing RPM content on consumers

 pulp-admin rpm consumer package install run --consumer-id <id> -n <packagename>

-#6 Updated by mhrivnak about 3 years ago
+#6 Updated by mhrivnak over 3 years ago

 pulp-admin does have commands for managing content on consumers, at least for RPM.
 See here: